AgoraIO-Community/agora-mediapipe-readyplayerme/docs/GUIDE.md

 const { scene, camera, renderer } = await initScene(localUserContainer)
 ```

-Using the newly created scene, load the user's ReadyPlaterMe avatar using the `glbURL`.
-You'll notice URL parameters are appended to the glbURL.
-This is because blend shapes are not part of the default `.glb` file provided by ReadyPlaterMe.
-These parameters are part of the [ReadyPlaterMe RESTful API for Avatars](https://docs.readyplayer.me/ready-player-me/api-reference/rest-api/avatars/get-3d-avatars).
+Using the newly created scene, load the user's ReadyPlayerMe avatar using the `glbURL`.
+You'll notice URL parameters are appended to the `glbURL`.
+This is because blend shapes are not part of the default `.glb` file provided by ReadyPlayerMe.
+These parameters are part of the [ReadyPlayerMe RESTful API for Avatars](https://docs.readyplayer.me/ready-player-me/api-reference/rest-api/avatars/get-3d-avatars).

 Once the 3D avatar is loaded, we'll traverse its scene graph and create an object with all the nodes.
 This will give us quick access to the `headMesh`.